Buyer's Guide: Selecting the Right Walking Cane

 Ice tips are great to have during the cold winter months to keep you safe in the case of inclement weather.
 These tips are typically made with durable steel and feature sturdy, pointed prongs to help better stabilize you while walking over snow or ice.
 They also can often be conveniently flipped out of the way when they are not needed.

-Once you've found the right cane for you, walking with it should be relatively easy.
+Once you've found the right cane for you, learning how to use a cane properly should be relatively easy.
 To properly walk with a cane:

 - Hold the cane on your uninjured or stronger side to best support the affected leg.